HTML PROGRAMMING:HTML – Elements

 • The <b> element is nested inside the <p> element.

-• Always close inner elements before closing the outer element.
+• Always close inner elements before closing outer elements.

 Correct nesting: